 - The slides for each lecture are available before the class.
-A good practice is to read from your book the material to be taught in class and to come prepared. - After the theory on a certain topic is presented, we will frequently work in class on corresponding exercises. - Six homework assignments will be given containing exercises on selected topics. - You will work in groups on a project which has three deliverables during the semester.
-A project demonstration is required for the last deliverable of the project.
+A good practice is to read from your book the material to be taught in class and to come prepared. - After the theory on a certain topic is presented, we will frequently work in class on corresponding exercises and discussions.
+A quiz will be gvien before the start of the lecture which will have questions from the previous lecture.